Kenya Navy: Current Vessels

 Built by Vosper Thornycroft, these are similar to the Omani Province class, and were delivered in 1987.
 Armed with 4 Otomat SSM, 1 76 mm OTO DP, 1 dual 30 mm AA, 2 20 mm machine guns.
 From March 2009 to July 2011 these ships underwent an extensive refit at Fincantieri's Muggiano shipyard in northern Italy, during which their surface-to-surface missile (SSM) systems were removed, drastically reducing the vessels to an OPV (offshore patrol vessel) configuration.
-Ships of this class are 57 meters long, displace 450 tonnes and have a crew of 45.
+Ships of this class are 57 metres long, displace 450 tonnes and have a crew of 45.